Ncynah/epirus.github.io/docs/index.md

 into the behaviour of your blockchain applications, and a RESTful API to facilitate ad-hoc reporting of your data.

-It additionally supports both public and private permissioned blockchains such as the Ethereum networks and [Quorum](https://github.com/jpmorganchase/quorum) by J.P.
+Additionally, it supports both public and private permissioned blockchains such as the Ethereum networks and [Quorum](https://github.com/jpmorganchase/quorum) by J.P.
 Morgan.

 The [Features](features.md) section provides a more in-depth overview of Epirus.